alanbedoya/chatter/README.md

 # Chatter

-A live chatt app that allows a user to login in with either thier Github, Google, Facebook, or Twitter account.
-A user can add another user to a new disscusion, and see live feedback if that user is curently active, and if they're typing back.
+A live chat app that allows a user to login in with either their Github, Google, Facebook, or Twitter account.
+A user can add another user to a new discussion, and see live feedback if that user is currently active and if they're typing back.

 ## Live Site